 Mena is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Mena in 2010 was $21,849, which is upper middle income relative to Arkansas, and middle income relative to the rest of the US.
-This equates to an annual income of $87,396 for a family of four.
+The per capita income in Mena in 2010 was $21,149, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,596 for a family of four.

 The people who call Mena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mena residents report their race to be White, followed by Native American.
-Important ancestries of people in Mena include German, English, Scottish, and Scots-Irish.
+Important ancestries of people in Mena include Irish, English, Scottish, and Dutch.

 The most common language spoken in Mena is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German and Spanish.